Parrot Creek Neighborhood, Charleston

 What are safer neighborhoods near Parrot Creek?

-Nearby neighborhoods with good safety ratings include Parrot Bluff, Marsh Point, Woodhaven and Creek's Edge.
+Nearby neighborhoods with good safety ratings include Charlestowne / South of Broad, French Quarter, Ansonborough and Harleston Village.
 These areas are close to Parrot Creek and offer lower crime rates, making them worth considering for residents who prioritize safety.

 What are the demographics of Parrot Creek?